aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 uses the `graphviz` library, whose documentation can be found [here](https://graphviz.readthedocs.io/en/stable/api.html).
 Many examples can be found in the lecture notes, sections 5.1 and 5.2, with a description of an algorithm in section 5.7.
 The description is simple but sufficient for this function, except for how to use `nodecolors`, which you should look up in the library documentation.
+The slides for lecture 7 also give an example.

 The first intended use of `nodecolors` is to show the nodes along the shortest path in a different colour.
 You can append the following code to your file to demonstrate this: